Neut Programming Language

 }

-// algebraic data types (tau = the type of types)
+// an algebraic data type

-data my-list(a: tau) {
+data my-list(a) {

 | Nil